 GGE Fellowships (formally block grants)

-Funding for fellowships for continuing students varies among years, and usually cannot be estimated by the GGE until early winter.
-A call for applications will be announced by email, generally during winter quarter.
+Funding for fellowships for continuing students varies among years, and usually cannot be estimated by the GGE until spring.
+A call for applications will be announced by email, generally during spring quarter.
 Submissions will require a GGE Fellowship application and a research proposal (see below).
 More details including instructions and due date will be provided in the Call for Applications sent by email.